maennchen/maennchen.github.io/_posts/2015-05-27-nosetest-python-eve.md

 title:  Do nosetests for pyhon-eve
 date:   2015-05-27 22:19:30
 categories: nosetest python eve flask
+description: This little tutorial explains how to set up nosetests for python-eve.
 ---

 This little tutorial explains how to set up nosetests for python-eve.